 - interval Determines how often the tracker interrupts the simulation.
 Simple numbers are interpreted as durations measured in the simulation time variable.
 Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in intervals can be given for more control.
-The default value None checks for the steady state approximately every (real) second. - atol (float) Absolute tolerance that must be reached to abort the simulation - rtol (float) Relative tolerance that must be reached to abort the simulation - progress (bool) Flag indicating whether the progress towards convergence is shown graphically during the simulation handle (field: FieldBase, t: float) \rightarrow None handle data supplied to this tracker determines the format of the progress bar shown when progress = True
+Finally, instances of the classes defined in interrupts can be given for more control.
+The default value None checks for the steady state approximately every (real) second. - atol (float) Absolute tolerance that must be reached to abort the simulation - rtol (float) Relative tolerance that must be reached to abort the simulation

+• progress (bool) - Flag indicating whether the progress towards convergence is shown graphically during the simulation

+'''

+handle (field: FieldBase, t: float) \rightarrow None

+'''

-- field (FieldBase) The current state of the simulation - t (float) The associated time
+- field (FieldBase) The current state of the simulation - t (float) The associated time determines the format of the progress bar shown when progress = True